kjmckinley/quiz/README.md

 WHEN the user has completed all question
 THEN the user will be presented with an end screen showing their score.

-# Notes
-plan of action:

-1. study the example gif and create an html framework that is more or less the same.
-2. style the html framework with style.css to structer and stack everything correctly.
-3. add questions, functions and a timer in js file to make quiz functional. using multiple ids, classes and 'on click' events.

-**Play with the idea of being more organized by adding additional html and js files in order to separate the quiz and the high score features.

-**Develope with multiple branches for the same reason.

-**try and create multiple questions that are randomized each time.

 ## User Story

 ```